Wondering how to measure KPIs for developers’ productivity?

 - types of activity to monitor

-It should be apparent that highlighting some of the challenges, that you can’t simply rely on one metric to identify developer productivity.
+It should be apparent from some of the challenges that you can‘t simply rely on one metric to identify developer productivity.

 In the world of sports, there isn‘t one single measurement to determine how good a football or baseball hitter is.
 Pace, strength, batting average, home runs, and other factors are all considered.

-Considering all of this, what kinds of metric can and should you capture when trying to measure developer productivity?
+Considering all of this, what kinds of KPIs for developers can and should you capture when trying to measure developer productivity?

-You need to forget about the idea of having one single measurement that will allow you to accurately gauge the productivity for each of your developers, there are just too many variables to consider.
+You need to forget about the idea of having one single measurement or KPI for a developer that will allow you to accurately gauge the productivity of each of your developers, there are just too many variables to consider.

-That said, there are certain metrics that can act as a rough gauge so let’s explore them.
+That said, there are certain software development metrics that can act as a rough gauge so let‘s explore them.

-What kinds of metric can or should you capture?
+What kinds of KPIs for developers can or should you capture?